 OXO Good Grips Measuring Cup Set: The new design is a major improvement on the bendy handles of the previous design.
 The set is beautifully simple, but we dismissed it for its lack of half-measurements, odd-sized cups, and lack of mL markings some of our experts wanted.

 ChefLand 8-Piece Deluxe Stainless Steel Measuring Cup and Measuring Spoon Set: A top seller on Amazon, but there are frequent complaints about rusting and sharp edges.

 Zyliss Perfect Pour 4-Piece Measuring Cup Set: Our experts had a strong preference for stainless steel.
 These cups are made of translucent red plastic, which could warp after many trips to the dishwasher.

-Sur La Table Stainless Steel Measuring Cups: Beautiful and sturdy, but we couldn’t stomach the $55 price tag.
+Sur La Table Stainless Steel Measuring Cups: Beautiful and sturdy, but we couldn’t stomach the currently $50ish price tag.